 The bottom line

 The Citi Diamond Preferred is best for a specific type of consumer—someone who plans to carry a balance and hopes to pay as little as possible to do so.
-This can apply for big-ticket items charged to a card or debt consolidated from other credit cards.
+This can apply to big-ticket items charged to a card or debt consolidated from other credit cards.
 That said, there are other balance transfer credit cards to consider (as well as ones with much longer introductory 0 percent APR offers on purchases).
 Make sure to compare all of the best 0 percent intro APR cards out there before you decide.